 Introduction

-This guide explains exactly what a jump host is, how it compares to a bastion host, where the traditional model falls short, and how modern open-source PAM platforms like JumpServer replace the jump host paradigm with something more secure and easier to operate.
+This guide explains exactly what a jump server is, how it compares to a bastion host, where the traditional model falls short, and how modern open-source PAM platforms like JumpServer replace the jump server paradigm with something more secure and easier to operate.

-A jump host (also called a jumpbox or jump server) is an intermediary server that sits between a user's workstation and a target server in a secured network zone.
-Instead of connecting directly to a production server, an engineer first SSHs into the jump host, then SSHs from there to the destination.
+A jump server — also called a jump host, jumphost, or jumpbox — is an intermediary server that sits between a user's workstation and a target server in a secured network zone.
+Instead of connecting directly to a production server, an engineer first SSHs into the jump server, then SSHs from there to the destination.

-User Laptop → Jump Host → Production Server
+User Laptop → Jump Server (Jump Host) → Production Server

-The jump host acts as a single entry point into a private network.
+The jump server acts as a single entry point into a private network.
 Because all access flows through one place, it is easier to log, monitor, and control who gets in.

-Jump hosts became popular in the early 2010s as a low-cost way to implement network segmentation without investing in dedicated privileged access management software.
+Jump servers became popular in the early 2010s as a low-cost way to implement network segmentation without investing in dedicated privileged access management software.

-Jump Host vs. Bastion Host: What Is the Difference?
+Jump Server vs. Bastion Host: What Is the Difference?

 These terms are often used interchangeably, but there is a practical distinction: